-Further advanced studies in instruments/vocal performance in an individual program of study designed to develop a high level of technical and musical skills appropriate to the specialist area.
-Development of knowledge and understanding of advanced repertoire and associated concepts.
+Students undertake further advanced studies in instruments/vocal performance in an individual program of study designed to develop a high level of technical and musical skills appropriate to the specialist area.
+The study continues the development of both professional-level knowledge and understanding of advanced repertoire and associated concepts.

 |Unit name||Advanced Performance 1|

 |College/School||College of Arts, Law and Education

 School of Creative Arts and Media